 In Hilgendorf v.
-Estate of Coleman, Case No. 4D15-4870 (Fla.
+Estate of Coleman (Fla.
 4th DCA Oct.
-26, 2016), 2016 Fla.
-App.
-LEXIS 15934, the Court held that absent any claim of breach of fiduciary duty in carrying out the terms of the trust, there is no duty to account to a contingent beneficiary during the lifetime of the settlor while the trust is revocable.
-It stands to reason then that if a contingent beneficiary wished to obtain pre-death accountings during the period when the trust was revocable he or she would have to make a claim for breach.
+26, 2016) the Court held that absent any claim of breach of fiduciary duty in carrying out the terms of the trust, there is no duty to account to a contingent beneficiary during the lifetime of the settlor while the trust is revocable.
+It stands to reason then that if a contingent beneficiary wished to obtain pre-death accountings of the trust during the period when the trust was revocable he or she would have to make a claim for breach.

 Trustee Administered Trust While Trust Was Revocable

 In Hilgendorf, the Decedent created a revocable trust which became irrevocable upon decedent’s death.
 Decedent was the trust’s only beneficiary during her lifetime.
 Further, there was no duty to account during her lifetime; the only requirement was that the books and records were available for inspection.

 Prior to decedent’s death, decedent resigned as trustee and was replaced by another trustee.
 A qualified beneficiary of the trust and the successor trustee were appointed co-personal representatives of the estate.
 The trust was obligated to pay the administration expenses of the decedent’s probate.
 Each sought to remove the other as personal representative.
 Those requests were denied.

 The qualified beneficiary then filed suit against the successor trustee for pre-death accountings from the trust but did not assert a claim for a breach of fiduciary duty.
 Pre-death accountings were not required by the trust.
 Pursuant to Fla.
 Stat. § 736.0813, a trustee is not required to provide trust accountings to qualified beneficiaries while the trust is revocable.
 The statutory duty under this provision of the trust code does not arise until the trust becomes irrevocable.